AustraliaSim/aussim-docs/docs/code-of-conduct/rules.md

 > User A: This First Nations Senator is a traitor and subhuman.
 > User B: What a terrible thing for you to say, go **** yourself.

 Whilst user B did abuse the other member, they were provoked by user A's promotion of hate speech and abusive language.
-Moderators would take action on user A rather than user B.
+Moderators would take this into consideration.

 ### § 1(c) - Hate spech
 Do not attempt to spread or encourage opinions which are hate speech or otherwise not appropriate in modern discourse.